Early Christianity: Jerusalem church

 The Cenacle on Mount Zion, claimed to be the location of the Last Supper and Pentecost.
 Bargil Pixner claims the original Church of the Apostles is located under the current structure.

 Jerusalem was the first center of the Christian Church according to the Book of Acts.
 The apostles lived and taught there for some time after Pentecost.
 According to Acts, the early church was led by the Apostles, foremost among them Peter and John.
 When Peter left Jerusalem after Herod Agrippa I tried to kill him, James, brother of Jesus appears as the leader of the Jerusalem church.
 Clement of Alexandria (c.
 150–215 AD) called him Bishop of Jerusalem.
 Peter, John and James were collectively recognized as the three pillars of the church (Galatians 2:9).

 At this early date, Christianity was still a Jewish sect.
 Christians in Jerusalem kept the Jewish Sabbath and continued to worship at the Temple.
 In commemoration of Jesus' resurrection, they gathered on Sunday for a communion meal.
 Initially, Christians kept the Jewish custom of fasting on Mondays and Thursdays.
 Later, the Christian fast days shifted to Wednesdays and Fridays (see Friday fast) in remembrance of Judas' betrayal and the crucifixion.

 James was killed on the order of the high priest in AD 62.
 He was succeeded as leader of the Jerusalem church by Simeon, another relative of Jesus.
 During the First Jewish-Roman War (AD 66–73), Jerusalem and the Temple were destroyed after a brutal siege in AD 70.
 Prophecies of the Second Temple's destruction are found in the synoptic gospels, specifically in the Olivet Discourse.

-According to a tradition recorded by Eusebius and Epiphanius of Salamis, the Jerusalem church fled to Pella at the outbreak of the First Jewish Revolt.
-The church had returned to Jerusalem by AD 135, but the disruptions severely weakened the Jerusalem church's influence over the wider Christian church.
+According to a tradition preserved by Eusebius and Epiphanius of Salamis, the Jerusalem church fled to Pella at the outbreak of the First Jewish Revolt, reportedly in response to divine instruction.
+This account has been questioned by modern scholars, particularly in light of evidence that Pella was sacked by Jewish rebels during the early stages of the revolt.
+The fate of the community is uncertain: it may have been killed, taken captive, or forcibly removed during the destruction of Jerusalem.
+Another theory holds that its members surrendered to the Romans and were resettled in Pella.
+By AD 135, however, the church had returned to Jerusalem, though these disruptions appear to have significantly weakened its influence within the broader Christian movement.

+James the Just, brother of Jesus, was leader of the early Christian community in Jerusalem, and it is believed that his other kinsmen continued to hold positions of authority in the area following the destruction of the city.
+This tradition, however, may reflect an effort to construct an unbroken line of succession from earliest Christianity to the time of Eusebius.
+According to the traditional account, such leadership persisted until the refoundation of Jerusalem as Aelia Capitolina under Hadrian in the 130s AD, after which Jews were barred from the city in the aftermath of the Bar Kokhba Revolt.